SonarSource/sonar-loc-count/README.md

        Example for 150 repos :  GetAPI="/projects/$groupname1?per_page=100&page=2"

 ### Local Filesystem:
 Counts lines of code from a local directory or file.
-This script only produces the LoC by language (.lang)
+The script generates a report file : Report_**Name-of-Directory**.txt

 ```
-<filesystem.sh> PathToDirectoryorFile
+<filesystem.sh> PathToDirectory
 ```

 Contributions and feedbacks